Rival bidders seek new place in the sun for Club Med

 Club Med’s customer base has shrunk by half a million in the past decade.
 The last time it paid a dividend was in 2000.

-Two billionaires are now fighting over the company, in a battle pitching Italian tycoon Andrea Bonomi against one of China’s richest men, Guo Guangchang, and his Shanghai-based conglomerate Fosun (0656.HK).
+Two billionaires are now fighting over the company, in a battle pitching Italian tycoon Andrea Bonomi against one of China’s richest men, Guo Guangchang, and his Shanghai-based conglomerate Fosun.

 Both hope new investment and a push into new markets will do the trick.
 They will not be the first to try.